JGillam/csp-lab/README.md

 #### Collection (SQLite)

+You will need a list of target websites to collect data from.
+One of the easiest ways to get a list of websites is to use the Tranco list, which is a curated list of top domains from the internet.
 If you don't have it already, download the list tranco list (https://tranco-list.eu/top-1m.csv.zip) and unzip it into ./data

 ```bash